Simone2/weatherapp/tutorial.md

 ## Download The Repository
 **The trusty ready made package is located [here](https://github.com/0-1-0-1/weatherapp/releases/tag/Stable)!**

-5. Now, with that package downloaded we will go through and locate the weatherapp-master/src folder; once that folder is located we will want to open the **index.html** and the **main.js** files in your favorite text editor. *In this case we will use atom*

-6. We will then need to make a copy of the `.env.example` file and simply call it `.env`.
+5. We will then need to make a copy of the `.env.example` file and simply call it `.env`.
 In the new `.env` file, you will see the lines to add the data.

-7. Now, package **Weather** using Electron Packager
+6. Now, package **Weather** using Electron Packager

   # Then open a terminal or command prompt window inside of the main src directory then run this code below